nthucurry/gitbook/infra/guacamole.md

     extension-priority: *, saml
     ```
 - 設定好後登入 https://t-rdp.southeastasia.cloudapp.azure.com/guacamole
+    - 沒有 SAML SSO 權限
         ```
         AADSTS50105: Your administrator has configured the application Apache Guacamole SAML SSO ('449e9933-4540-4b10-bec6-6e909e81cb6e') to block users unless they are specifically granted ('assigned') access to the application.
-The signed in user 'tony.lee@findarts.onmicrosoft.com' is blocked because they are not a direct member of a group with access, nor had access directly assigned by an administrator.
+The signed in user 'XXX@XXX.onmicrosoft.com' is blocked because they are not a direct member of a group with access, nor had access directly assigned by an administrator.
 Please contact your administrator to assign access to this application.
         ```
+    - 不在 AAD 內的帳號登入
         ```
+        AADSTS50020: User account 'XXX@hotmail.com' from identity provider 'live.com' does not exist in tenant 'AUO Corporation' and cannot access the application 'https://t-rdp.southeastasia.cloudapp.azure.com'(Apache Guacamole SAML SSO) in that tenant.
+The account needs to be added as an external user in the tenant first.
+Sign out and sign in again with a different Azure Active Directory user account.
+        ```
+    - ??
+        ```
         AADSTS50011: The reply URL 'https://t-rdp.southeastasia.cloudapp.azure.com/api/ext/saml/callback' specified in the request does not match the reply URLs configured for the application 'https://t-rdp.southeastasia.cloudapp.azure.com'.
 Make sure the reply URL sent in the request matches one added to your application in the Azure portal.
 Navigate to https://aka.ms/urlMismatchError to learn more about how to fix this.
         ```
+- `tail -100f /var/logmessages`

 # [Installing Guacamole natively](https://guacamole.apache.org/doc/1.4.0/gug/installing-guacamole.html)